noviscient/Factsheet-Wiki/README.md

 ### Formula
 1. Given the scale, frequency and halflife of the strategy/product, find the decay weight series, $D$:
-  i.
-We will first create a series of values from 0 to the frequency value, $S1$:
+  1. We will first create a series of values from 0 to the frequency value, $S1$:
   If the frequency = 31, $S1 = [0,1,2,\ldots,31]$

-  ii.
-To get $S2$:
+  2. To get $S2$:
   $$ S2_i = 0.5^{\frac{1}{halflife}}*S1_i$$
   where $i$ is the value in the index of the each respective series

-  iii.
-To get the Decay Weights Series, $D$:
+  3. To get the Decay Weights Series, $D$:
   where for each $D_i$,
   $$D_i = \frac{S2_i}{\sum\limits_{i=1}^{frequency}S2_i}$$
   then reverse the series to get $D$